Canned Heat

 CONS

-• Canned heat creates a flame that goes straight up.
-This creates the need for frequent stirring when cooking or heating up food to prevent scorching.
+• Creates a flame that goes straight up - making frequent stirring when cooking or heating up food a must to prevent scorching

 TIPS